 William Paul Thurston

 “Mathematics is, in its way, the poetry of logical ideas.”

 Helping Each Child to Flourish

-At Heworth, all children are taught to enjoy and develop a natural enthusiasm for mathematics.
-We aim for them to become fluent in the fundamentals of mathematics through varied and frequent practice, and solving increasingly complex problems over time.
-At Heworth children are supported in their learning by a range of practical and pictorial strategies to develop logical thinking and reasoning skills.
-Through developing a natural curiosity and an investigative approach, we aim for them to learn to solve problems by applying their mathematics to a variety of problems, breaking them down into a series of simpler steps and persevering when seeking solutions.
-We give all our children the opportunity to develop their maths skills across the curriculum and encourage then to use a wide variety of accurate mathematical vocabulary and language.
-We consider a high-quality mathematics education provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
+At Heworth CE Primary School, our children are taught to enjoy and develop a natural enthusiasm for mathematics.
+We aim for them to become fluent in the fundamentals of mathematics through varied and frequent practice and the solving of increasingly complex problems over time.
+Our children are supported in their learning by a range of practical and pictorial strategies, to develop their logical thinking and reasoning skills.
+Through developing a natural curiosity and an investigative approach, we aim for our children to learn to solve problems by applying their mathematics to a variety of problems, breaking them down into a series of simpler steps and persevering when seeking solutions.
+We give our children the opportunity to develop their maths skills across the curriculum and encourage then to use a wide variety of accurate mathematical vocabulary and language.
+We believe a high-quality mathematics education provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics and a sense of enjoyment and curiosity about the subject.

 - We follow the National Curriculum, which ensures consistency and progression throughout the school.
 This is supported by the use of White Rose Maths schemes of work as a guide to support teachers with planning and assessment to ensure progression as children build on previous knowledge

 - A calculation policy is used within school to ensure a consistent approach to teaching the four operations

 - Maths display boards with number lines are in every classroom